google/web-api-gateway/README.md

     *   The path can be changed using the flag `keyFile`
 *   The config.
     *   Used to store the accounts and credentials for access.
-    *   If the Web Api Gateway is started and this file does not exist, the server will start but only return errors.
+    *   If the Web API Gateway is started and this file does not exist, the server will start but only return errors.
 If you start the setuptool, it will create a new config.
 If you're running with Docker (or Kubernetes), it's recommended that you let Docker build everything, run the setuptool